-Roth IRA accounts are fast becoming must-have investment accounts, and it’s easy to see why.
+Roth IRA accounts are must-have investment accounts, and it’s easy to see why.
 Though your contributions are not tax-deductible, the investments held in your account grow on a tax-exempt basis.
 This is because your contributions are made post-tax.
 And once you reach age 59½ and have been in the plan for at least five years, you can begin taking withdrawals of both contributions and accumulated investment earnings completely tax-free.

-Since a major advantage with Roth IRAs are tax-free withdrawals, it’s in your best interest to accumulate as much investment income in one as possible.
+Since a major advantage with Roth IRAs is tax-free withdrawals, it’s in your best interest to accumulate as much investment income in one as possible.
 The more your account grows, the more you’ll be able to take out when retirement rolls around.

 Robo-advisors are an outstanding choice for Roth IRAs.
 This is because they give you the ability to fund your account and have it professionally managed for an extremely low fee.